ElliottF05/mini-lambda/README.md

    cargo run -p mini-lambda-orchestrator -- --bind 127.0.0.1:8080
    ```

-2. Start one or more workers (each binds to an OS-assigned port and registers with the orchestrator):
+2. Start one or more workers (each binds to an OS assigned port and registers with the orchestrator):
    ```bash
    cargo run -p mini-lambda-worker -- --orchestrator 127.0.0.1:8080
    ```